Please note the steps outlined below are for Harris County Public Health (HCPH) only. Steps for other providers may differ.

 The recommended interval between a single primary dose of Johnson & Johnson and an mRNA 2nd dose

-- 4 weeks for people who are moderately or severely immunocompromised
+For people ages 18 years and older who are moderately or severely immunocompromised:

 Step 5.
 Scheduling Your Booster Dose